 1.)
 Make materials meaningful.
-If you want your students to make connections to what you are teaching them, it needs to have some real life aspects weaved in.
-Of course I’m a strong believer that students still need to commit something to memory, but it needs to be a balance between real life and memorization!
-If students can see how it relates to them, they’re more likely to understand.
+If you want your students to make connections to what you are teaching them, then it needs to have some real-life aspects weaved in.
+Of course, I’m a strong believer that students still need to commit something to memory, but it needs to be a balance between real life and memorization!
+If students can see how it relates to them, then they’re more likely to understand.

 2.)
 Teach in small chunks and steps.
 Break things down for students in small steps and chunks.
 Have them master that first before moving on to the next part.
 You can’t take a piece of cake and swallow it whole; you have to eat it in small pieces.
 It really is the same.
 Too big = too overwhelming.

 3.)
 Use memory aides and prompts.
 Sometimes these are natural for us to use in the classroom.
 If you remember, in the lower grades we sang a lot of songs to remember things.
 Singing, mnemonics, and other methods all work – you likely still remember them now.
 Search the internet for them.

 4.)
 Provide immediate feedback.
 It’s important to do this!
 If you wait too long, then the incorrect method could easily become ingrained as the “correct” method.
 Provide immediate feedback and be specific.